Trace Log to Sequence Diagram Conversion

 #

-# [time][component][file]type body
+# [time][generator][file]type body

 #

-# time: The trace begins with time information in square brackets
+# time The trace begins with time information in square brackets

 #